El Yunque National Forest: History

 The Spanish Crown ceded Puerto Rico to the United States in 1898.
-At the time, most of the original forests in Puerto Rico had been either cut or burned down, and the highlands of the Sierra de Luquillo contained the last remaining tracts of untouched forest in the island.
-President Theodore Roosevelt set aside the previous Crown Lands of El Yunque area, and the Luquillo Forest Reserve was established on 17 January 1903 by the General Land Office with 65950 acre.
-It became a National Forest in 1906 and renamed the Caribbean National Forest on 4 June 1935.
-The forest was still used for timber during the First and Second World Wars, and several military installations such as radars and communications infrastructure were installed in the forest, particularly on the highest peaks, such as the early-warning radar site installed in Pico El Yunque to observe and protect against possible incursions by German aircraft and submarines.
+At the time, most of the original forests in Puerto Rico had been either cut down or burned down, and the highlands of the Sierra de Luquillo contained the last remaining tracts of untouched forest in the island.
+President Theodore Roosevelt set aside the previous Crown Lands of the El Yunque area, and the Luquillo Forest Reserve was established on January 17, 1903, by the United States General Land Office with 65950 acre.
+It became a National Forest in 1906 and was renamed the Caribbean National Forest on June 4, 1935.
+The forest was still used for timber during the First and Second World Wars and several military installations such as radars and communications infrastructure were installed in the forest, particularly on the highest peaks, such as the early-warning radar site installed in Pico El Yunque to observe and protect against possible incursions by German aircraft and submarines.

 The Caribbean National Forest was designated an Insular Wildlife Refuge by the US Department of Agriculture in 1946, and reforestation efforts were also established between 1934 and 1948 to revitalize the parts of the forest that had been formerly lost due to human activity.
 The Luquillo Experimental Forest was established in 1956 to promote scientific research and expand conservation efforts for the critically endangered Puerto Rican parrot and the recently discovered yet endangered elfin woods warbler.
-Most of the recreational infrastructure was developed in the 1980s and the field offices were moved to their current location in 1981.
-The National Science Foundation established El Verde Field Station in 1988 under an agreement with the US Forest Service as a primary site for the Luquillo Long-Term Ecological Research (Luquillo-LTER, now managed by the University of Puerto Rico, Rio Piedras) with the goal of supporting scientific research of tropical ecosystems due to the occurrence of five out of six of Holdridge's life zones and forest types.
+Most of the recreational infrastructure was developed in the 1980s, and the field offices were moved to their current location in 1981.
+The National Science Foundation established El Verde Field Station in 1988 under an agreement with the US Forest Service as a primary site for the Luquillo Long-Term ecological Research (Luquillo-LTER, now managed by the University of Puerto Rico, Rio Piedras) to support scientific research of tropical ecosystems due to the occurrence of five out of six of Holdridge's life zones and forest types.